Rama III: Revolt of Kedah

-Religious devotion and Educational Reforms
+Religious devotion and educational reforms

 Nangklao was famous for his Buddhist faith.
 He fed the poor each day after becoming prince, and released animals every monastery day.
 More than 50 temples were built and repaired in his reign, including the first Chinese style temple at Rajorasa, the highest stupa at Wat Arun, the Golden Mountain at Wat Saket, the metal temple at Wat Ratchanadda, and Chetupol Temple or Wat Pho.
 Wat Pho is the site of the first university in Thailand.
-Under his reign, King Rama III was also responsible for the writing of the Chindamanee textbook and also the revision of the Buddhist textbook the Tripitaka which was to be distributed throughout the kingdom.
-In addition to that Rama III also allowed monks to use castles as classrooms for the teaching of Buddhism.
+Under his reign, King Rama III was also responsible for the writing of the Chindamanee textbook and also the revision of the Buddhist Canon, the Tipitaka which was to be distributed throughout the kingdom.
+In addition to that Rama III also allowed monks to use castles as classrooms for the teaching of Buddhist faith.

-Death and legacy
+Death

 Nangklao died on 2 April 1851 without having named a successor.
 He had 51 children including sons, but had raised none of his consorts to the queen.
-The throne passed to his half-brother, Prince Mongkut.
+The throne passed to his younger paternal half-brother, Prince Mongkut.

-Nangklao stated on his deathbed that "Our wars with Burma and Vietnam were over, only the threats of the Westerners was left to us.
-We should study their innovations for our own benefits but not to the degree of obsession or worship."
-This vision coincided with Western intervention in Siam in the reign of Mongkut.
-He was able to predict, but not live to see the neighboring kingdoms of Burma and Vietnam fall to European colonial rule.

-During his reign, trade between Siam and China became lucrative.
-The king kept his profits in red purses beside his bed, subsequently this money was known as "red purse money".
-Nangklao stipulated that the red purse money that he had earned through his business acumen should be set aside as the state's emergency fund for the future "so that Siam would be able to buy the land back" if it fell into a squabble with a foreign power.
-In the reign of his nephew Chulalongkorn, Siam indeed had to pay reparations to France for the 1893 Paknam incident during the Franco–Siamese War), and funding in part came from Nangklao's red purse money.